goblimey/go-ntrip/README.md

 but other purposes such as land surveying require greater accuracy.

-More accuracy is possible using two receivers within a few kilometers of each other.
+More accuracy is possible using two receivers within a few kilometres of each other.
 The signals from the positioning satellites suffer distortion, particularly as they pass through the ionosphere on their way to the Earth.
 The receivers on the ground use these signals to figure out their position, but the distortions produce inaccuracies.